 Mojeek is based in the UK.
 Decide for yourself whether that is more or less secure than the US or the rest of Europe.
 Personally I think it’s more secure than the US but less so than the EU area but you might disagree.

 Duckduckgo is the most popular of the secure and private search engines.
-It is the one that I use most of the time and it has over 40 million queries daily but, like most of the rest in this list, it basically regurgitates Google search but without so many ads.
+It has over 40 million queries daily but, like most of the rest in this list, it basically regurgitates Google search but without so many ads.

 Originally it returned just American sites but it has expanded greatly and now offers a UK version which is very helpful and better than Google’s search results as it offers genuine findings rather than ones manipulated to what they think you should see.